 What to Look For

 You’re looking for anything and everything that might tickle your brain.
 If you want to be specific, however, you are looking for news and user-generated content.
 These two provide a wealth of ideas and information you can easily use to kick-start a great blog post.
 Here’s how to do it.
-Look through the comment sections on the blogs you keep track off.
+Look through the comment sections of the blogs you keep track of.
 See if there is anything the posts on the blog are lacking, according to the comments.
-This will not only give you an idea for a topic, it will also give you an idea what topics are important for an audience that’s similar to yours.
-As for the news, anything new that happens in your niche has a potential to be crafted into a great piece of content.
+This will not only give you an idea for a topic, but it will also give you an idea of what topics are important for an audience that’s similar to yours.
+As for the news, anything new that happens in your niche has the potential to be crafted into a great piece of content.

 How to Get the Most out of Your Creativity

 It’s common knowledge that creativity is all about having inspiration strike you like lightning and then furiously creating masterpiece after masterpiece.
 In reality, creativity is a process in which you listen to yourself, gather information, develop a strategy, develop a draft, try and fail until you get it right.
 However, that doesn’t mean you can completely disregard those lightning strikes because they will happen from time to time, and you need to be ready for them.
 Always be prepared to quickly pen down any ideas that might suddenly pop into your head.

 Of course, it doesn’t take a genius to figure out that one idea can give birth to another.
 Look at successful posts on blogs other than your own and use them as inspiration.
 Use the same title, reformulate it, and then write a completely different article.
 You can use your old content which was well received by your audience and write an update to it.
 Or, you can mix things up and create an infographic for it.
 There’s nothing wrong with recycling old quality ideas, as long as you don’t base your entire blog on it.